 Pregnant women need more folic acid to lessen the risk of neural tube birth defects, including cleft palate, spina bifida, and brain damage.

 It is a nutrient that helps keep the body nerve and blood cells healthy and also help make DNA the generic ingredient in all cells.
-Vitamin B12 also helps prevent a type of anemia called megaloblastic anemia that makes people tired and weak.
+Vitamin B12 also helps prevent a type of anaemia called megaloblastic anaemia that makes people tired and weak.
 Two steps are required for the body to absorb Vitamin B 12 from food.

 I am Dorcas.
 I would like to hear from you.
 Please leave your comment in the comment section below.
 I will reply to you in a short time.
-Do share.
+Do like, share, and follow.